Expensify/App/.github/ISSUE_TEMPLATE.md

 Describe what actually happened

 ## Action Performed:
-Enumerate the steps the user took
+Break down in numbered steps

 ## Workaround:
 Can the user still use Expensify without this being fixed?
 Have you informed them of the workaround?